nickbrazeau/chim_QI_magic_eightball/readme.md

 # Quality Improvement Magic Eightball for Chapel Hill Internal Medicine

 This is an incredibly simple "shiny app" that expects a "My Department with Diabetes" report summary from EPIC as input.
-It then takes that report and "forecasts" patients that will be overdue for their annual A1c, foot exam, and eye exam in the next 30-120 days (user specified).
-The goal of the program is to catch patients and bring them into clinic before they are overdue, thereby expedieting care!
+It then takes that report and "forecasts" patients that will be overdue for their annual A1c, eye exam, in the next 30-120 days (user specified).
+The goal of the program is to catch patients and bring them into clinic before they are overdue, thereby expediting care!

 <p align="center">